-Outside of the United States
+Government Regulation Outside of the United States

-Approximately 12%, 13% and 12% of our revenues for the fiscal years ended December 31, 2021, 2020 and 2019, respectively, were generated outside of the United States.
+Approximately 25% of our revenues for the fiscal years ended December 31, 2023 and 2022 and 12% of our revenues for the fiscal years ended December 31, 2021, were generated outside of the United States.
 A significant part of our sales outside the United States are made indirectly with local distributors and agents.
-Most of our sales outside the United States are made only via the purchase model, although we lease some of our Deep TMS systems in France and Israel.
+Most of our sales outside the United States are made via the purchase model, although we lease some of our Deep TMS systems as well, and in Israel we have several sites who have enlisted under a pay-per-use model.
 Our primary focus is on selling to hospitals, medical centers and clinics dealing with the treatment of psychiatric neurological and addiction illnesses and disorders.

 Our non-U.S. sales are managed both by our internal team in Israel and by local agents in various countries.
 In Israel, we do not use a distributor and our sales team distributes directly to our customers.
 We have exclusive distribution agreements in various territories, including, notably, in Japan, South Korea, Thailand, Taiwan, the Philippines, and the United Arab Emirates, and are seeking new distribution partners for other strategic markets.
 Under our distribution agreements, the distributor typically receives an exclusive right to commercialize the Deep TMS in the relevant territory.
 The exclusivity is contingent upon fulfillment of certain quotas, or pre-defined minimum orders of a number of systems per period.
-We have the right to cancel the exclusivity of the distributor if the distributor fails to fulfill the set targets.
+We have the right to cancel the exclusivity of the distributor fails to fulfill the set targets.
 The distributor is required to pay us for each Deep TMS system installed in the territory.